 Institution-Specific Insights Lead to Transformative Action

 Access to real-time data and a unified student success platform enabled leaders to shift their advising team’s caseload management operating procedures away from time-consuming, cumbersome manual tasks.
-With the Student Impact Platform, administrators were able to alleviate advisors of manually determining which students weren’t registered by quickly generating reports to reveal that information.
+With the Student Impact Platform, administrators could alleviate advisors of manually determining which students weren’t registered by quickly generating reports to reveal that information.
 Leaders also supported advisors by using the platform’s communication capabilities to send messages to students to encourage them to connect with their advisors.

 “Our Civitas Learning Student Impact Platform quickly gave us a unique snapshot of our students.
 It also provided us with the strength and data to chase other dollars which has increased funding toward student success.”